neptunian/react-photo-gallery/README.md

 * Responsive, accessible, composable, and customizable image gallery component
 * Maintains the original aspect ratio of your photos
+* Creates a 'masonry' style layout
 * Uses actual image elements, optionally pass in srcSet and sizes attributes
-* Supports row or column (masonry) direction layout
+* Supports row or column direction layout
 * Supports passing in a custom image component for implementation of things like image selection, favorites, captions, or whatever your little heart desires!
 * SSR app compatible